 Double Spotlight Ceiling Lamp

-Materials: White painted metal (iron) square tubes or beams.
+Materials: White painted metal (iron) square tube or beam lampshades.
 Black plastic parts.
 Chromed metal rod.
 White painted square metal ceiling mount.
-Porcelain sockets.
+Porcelain E27 sockets.

 Height: 50 cm / 19.68”

 Lampshades: 16,8 x 7,3 cm / 6.61 x 2.87”